nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: If you are unfamiliar with Command Line Interface (CLI):**<br>

-**Arrow** has the target audiences of software project team leads.
+**Arrow** has the target audiences of software project managers.
-In this circumstance, we assume users having some experience of using command line tools.<br>
+In this circumstance, we assume users having some experience of using the command line.<br>
 However, it's perfectly fine if you do not know how to use CLI.<br>
 Click [here](#tutorial-for-cli) to learn more about what is CLI.